kethan1/Simple-To-Do-App/README.md

 Hi, this is a Simple To Do App I built with [electron][2] ([electron-forge][1] template).

+## How to Run

+### Production Builds
+These can be found in Github Releases, link here: https://github.com/kethan1/Simple-To-Do-App/releases/latest.

+### Running Dev

 To Run Code:

 Make sure you have Node.js, npm and yarn (recommended, but not required) installed.